pjaggi/Projects/README.md

 The above files include my Test Engineering poster and UVM presentation.
 Additionally, I have added my files for my multicore processor.
-The source folder contains my entire design which inclues caches and various other logic blocks.
+The source folder contains my entire design which inclues caches, pipelining and various other logic blocks.